5 Built-in Tools to Use When Troubleshooting Windows Problems

 1. Event Viewer – Your System’s Logbook

-Event Viewer logs everything that happens in Windows, from software installations to critical errors.
-If your system crashes, freezes, or reboots unexpectedly, Event Viewer can help pinpoint the cause.
+Event Viewer acts as Windows’ built-in logging system, recording everything from software installations to system warnings and critical errors.
+If your PC crashes, freezes, or restarts unexpectedly, Event Viewer can help pinpoint the cause.

 • Tracks system events, errors, and warnings